What's Up With Pheromone Perfume — & Why Is TikTok Obsessed?

 What are 'skin scents'?

-'Skin scents' featuring lots of musk had something of a moment in the last few years, says Amanda.
-She cites Glossier You and Escentric Molecules Molecule 01.
+'Skin scents' featuring lots of musk have had something of a moment in the last few years, says Amanda.
+She cites Glossier You, and Escentric Molecules Molecule 01.
 "They all smell like a better version of our own skin."

-Skin scents which smell warm, familiar, and vaguely salty — like the faintest hint of sweat — are overtaking pheromone perfume.
+Skin scents that smell warm, familiar and vaguely salty, like the faintest hint of sweat, are overtaking pheromone perfume.
 "Perfumes that smell like your skin but better" is a popular video format on TikTok right now.
-Juliette Has A Gun Not a Perfume Superdose Eau de Parfum, Byredo Mojave Ghost, and D.S. & Durga I Don't Know What Eau de Parfum, are just a few of the perfumes which feature in the viral videos.
-R29 loves Floral Street's Arizona Bloom, which smells like sunscreen-slathered skin after a dip in the ocean, and philosophy's Pure Grace Eau De Toilette, which evokes soapy, clean skin.
+Juliette Has A Gun Not a Perfume Superdose Eau de Parfum, $235, Byredo Mojave Ghost, $245, and D.S. & Durga I Don't Know What Eau de Parfum, $262, are just a few of the perfumes which feature in the viral videos.
+R29 rates Floral Street's Arizona Bloom, £64, which smells like suncream-slathered skin after a dip in the ocean, and philosophy's Pure Grace Eau De Toilette, $65, which evokes soapy, clean skin.

-We may not be able to spritz pheromones directly onto our skin, but Geza says that certain fragrances can intensify our own personal scents.
-"Escentric Molecules Molecule 01 would probably be the only perfume you could say has a pheromonic effect on human beings," says Geza.
-"It's why so many people in the streets walk up to someone wearing it."
-Ingredients include Iso E Super (a synthetic note, which smells woody and warm), ambroxan (salty and skinlike) and cashmeran (musky and spicy).

-I actually had Escentric Molecules 01 in hand and proceeded to douse myself in it before a trip to the supermarket on one of the hottest days on record.
-On my sweaty skin, the fragrance was very subtle and occupied a cozy space between clean and peppery.
-Would people be falling at my feet?
-I expected a couple of compliments at least.
-Alas, I received none.
-Perhaps in comparison to my very loud signature scent (Diptyque Orphéon, in case you were wondering) this was just too low-key.
-Either that, or the fragrance mixed with my self-tan and smelled a little off to others.
-Still, I'll be spritzing this on days when I want to wear something inconspicuous.
-It's like my skin but a bit sexier.

 Advertisement